alibaba/feathub/docs/content/expression-language/aggregation_functions.md

 FeatHub can use `OverWindowTransform` and `SlidingWindowTransform` to describe how to derive a feature value by applying FeatHub expression and aggregation function on multiple rows.
-In the following, we provide example usages of these window transforms and the supported aggregation functions.
+In the following, we provide example usages of these window transforms and the supported built-in aggregation functions.

 ## OverWindowTransform